-- a) Unworthy of confidence or trust: Office bearers who through their behaviour no longer inspire the necessary confidence or have in other ways become unworthy of trust. - b) Lack of impartiality and responsibility: Organizers, tournament directors, arbiters or other officials who fail to perform their functions in an impartial and responsible manner. - c) False reports: Any official who knowingly makes a false report or provides misleading information to FIDE or any-one of its organs. - d) Inciting a Boycott of a FIDE Competition: Any Official, Continent or National Federation or who incites a boycott of a FIDE Competition or withdraws from a FIDE Competition without a valid reason.
+- a) Unworthy of confidence or trust: Office bearers who through their behaviour no longer inspire the necessary confidence or have in other ways become unworthy of trust. - b) Lack of impartiality and responsibility: Organizers, tournament directors, arbiters or other officials who fail to perform their functions in an impartial and responsible manner. - c) Inciting a Boycott of a FIDE Competition: Any Official, Continent or National Federation or who incites a boycott of a FIDE Competition or withdraws from a FIDE Competition without a valid reason.

-- e) Cancellation of a FIDE Competition: A Continent or National Federation that cancels a FIDE competition which it was obliged by FIDE to organize by virtue of a contractual or other agreement entered into between the parties without FIDE's authorization. - f) Unsatisfactory Organization of a FIDE Competition: Without limitation to any of the other legal rights and remedies of FIDE, an organizing National Federation that fails to fulfil its obligations in respect of the organization of a FIDE Competition or organizes a FIDE Competition in a manner contrary to the FIDE Technical & Competition Rules or the event management/operation guidelines issued by FIDE from time to time. - g) Refusal or late Participation of a National Federation in a FIDE Competition: If, without any objectively justifiable reason, a National Federation refuses to participate in a FIDE Competition in which that National Federation is obliged to take part in, or refuses to continue taking part or is late in participating in, the National Federation and the person who is held by the EDC to be responsible for the non-participation will be subject to this Code
+- d) Cancellation of a FIDE Competition: A Continent or National Federation that cancels a FIDE competition which it was obliged by FIDE to organize by virtue of a contractual or other agreement entered into between the parties without FIDE's authorization. - e) Unsatisfactory Organization of a FIDE Competition: Without limitation to any of the other legal rights and remedies of FIDE, an organizing National Federation that fails to fulfil its obligations in respect of the organization of a FIDE Competition or organizes a FIDE Competition in a manner contrary to the FIDE Technical & Competition Rules or the event management/operation guidelines issued by FIDE from time to time. - f) Refusal or late Participation of a National Federation in a FIDE Competition: If, without any objectively justifiable reason, a National Federation refuses to participate in a FIDE Competition in which that National Federation is obliged to take part in, or refuses to continue taking part or is late in participating in, the National Federation and the person who is held by the EDC to be responsible for the non-participation will be subject to this Code.